-- The bank's authorized capital amounts to EGP 1000 million. - The issued and subscribed capital amounts to EGP 800 million, divided into 400 million shares with a par value of EGP 2 each and it has been fully subscribed and paid. - In its session held on March 22nd, 2006, the Bank's Ordinary General Meeting (OGM) has approved some amendments to Bank's Articles of Association.
-It approved that the issued and paid in capital becomes EGP800 million divided into 160 million shares with a par value of EGP 5 each. - On February 23rd, 2007, the Ministry of Investment (State owned assets management program) invited investment banks to submit their proposals for the public offering of 15% of the issued share capital and the remaining 5% to Alex Bank's employees and the subtraction program is not implemented yet. - In its session held on March 26th, 2008, the bank's Extraordinary General Meeting (EGM) approved the splitting of shares with a percentage of 1:2.5; and issued and paid-in capital accordingly amounts to EGP 800 million divided into 400 million shares with a par value of EGP 2 per share.
+- The bank's authorized capital amounts to EGP 1000 million. - The issued and subscribed capital amounts to EGP 800 million, divided into 400 million shares with a par value of EGP 2 each and it has been fully subscribed and paid. - On February 23rd, 2007, the Ministry of Investment (State owned assets management program) invited investment banks to submit their proposals for the public offering of 15% of the issued share capital and the remaining 5% to Alex Bank's employees and the subtraction program is not implemented yet.